MileHacker Logo

 • Museo de Arte de Querétaro (MAQRO): In a Baroque former Augustinian convent.
 Collection of European and Mexican art from 17th to 20th centuries.
 The architecture alone is worth a visit.

-• Museo del Calendario (MUCAL): A unique museum dedicated to the past and art of calendars in Mexico.
+• Museo del Calendario (MUCAL): A unique a museum that showcases the history and art of calendars in Mexico.

 Historical Sites